soda-lmu/rainer/README.md

 Access to the LLM is provided by GitHub.
 Hence, the usage of RAINER's functions is an interaction between the user and GitHub (see [GitHub's data protection regulations](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)).
 The following data of your R environment are included in the query:

 - The currently opened document (e.g. script, R-markdown-document, ...)
-- The structure of all loaded datasets (no data are sent, just the variable names)
+- The structure of all loaded datasets (only variable names, not the data itself)
 - The name and type of all other loaded entities (e.g. variables, functions, ...)
 - The names of loaded packages
 - The last error message

 ## Further Development

-We developed RAINER in the first place to improve the start with R of students without or little prior programming experiences.
-To understand what students struggle with and to enhance the package including the prompts, we would like to save a part of your query when using RAINER.
+RAINER was developed to help students with little or no prior programming experience in R. To improve the package, we would like to save a portion of queries for academic analysis.

 The logged information contains the currently opened document (e.g. script, R-markdown-document, ...) and the error message connected with the query.
 This information is saved anonymously without the possibility of tracing back who sent the query.